 The third most popular category was portraits, followed by still life and genre.
 By the end of the century, the lure of having oneself portrayed seems to have waned, perhaps in consequence of a society who had grown less confident in its means.

-By the end of the 17th century, the painting market had considerable declined although the older and more expensive masters were still sought after.
+By the end of the seventeenth century, the painting market had considerable declined although the older and more expensive masters were still sought after.

 One of the last developments in painting styles was the increase of genre painting, or representations of everyday life.
 The term genre, which reassumed paintings of bordellos, tavern brawls, peasant life and quite upper-class interiors such as those of Vermeer, each had its own denomination.